abdulwaheed76/practices/README.md

 #### Default reward (Model A)
 You will miss a bonus for 3 rules broken.
 Another 3 will make you lose the next bonus amount.
 The limit is upto 12 rules breakeage which results in 4 missed bonuses in a month.

 If no rule is broken, you will get 20% of your base salary as bonus reward for that month.
-E.g your salary is 10,000, you will get weekly 2000 bonus.
+E.g your salary is 10,000, you will get monthly 2000 bonus.